JorgeAlcaldeG/pokedex/README.md

 - Searching by name.
 - Visualization of detailed info.
-- Loading data from an external API (created by me using php)
+- Loading data from an external API (created by me using PHP)

 ## What I learnt?

 - Practice in Database design.
 - API fetch and data management.
-- Image optimization, searching lower rendering times.
+- Image optimization to reduce rendering times

 ## Things I would change